Autumn quarter 2021

 If you are new to administering web conferencing, have a TA who is more familiar with the tool serve as a co-host, allowing you to focus on engaging students, while they attend to technical details like polls, muting students, and fielding questions over typed chat.
-(Note that with Zoom only the primary host, not a co-host or alternative host, can manage breakouts.)
+(As of a 2020 December update to Zoom, not only the host but also co-hosts are able to manage breakout rooms.)

 If you normally teach using a board or document camera, see the supplemental FAQ entry about options on Zoom.